soil conservation methods

 Article continues below advertisement

-Planting sturdy trees in your backyard will not only help you to create natural windbreaks for your precious soil, but they will also provide countless other benefits to your backyard ecosystem as well.
-Shade trees provide protection from the sun and homes for wild animals.
+Plants like shade trees provide protection from the sun and homes for wild animals.
 They help to keep soil firm and draw millions of insects and microorganisms into your yard.
-Trees can also protect your home from wind damage as well.
-Shrubs can work as windbreaks too and their root systems will assist in soil cohesion.
+Trees can also protect your home from wind damage.
+Shrubs can work as windbreaks, too, and their root systems will assist in soil cohesion.

 Advertisement